DevOps-and-Cloud-based-Software/assignment-3/README.md

 ![RDS snapshot](images/rds_snapshot.png)

 c) Give a name to the snapshot and save it. (it will take some time depending on the size of database)

-d) “You can not restore the database to the same name - if the database already exists in your AWS account”

-- To restore the database from snapshot.
-Go to RDS console → snapshots
+To restore the database from the snapshot:

+a) Go to RDS console → snapshots

-1. Select appropriate snapshot --> on top right “Actions” → “Restore snapshot”
+b) Select appropriate snapshot --> on top right “Actions” → “Restore snapshot”

-2. Remember to double to check the all the parameters:
+c) Remember to double to check the all the parameters:

 - Change “DB Instance Class”:  appropriate size (In real time scenarios it might be not a good option to change, just to make sure you will not be charged anything for creating large DB instance)
 - Choose other parameters appropriately to restore the database.

-e) %% Did not find anything to save snapshots to S3
+> [!NOTE]

-f) ## This works to shit the existing database to Amazon services, “You can not restore the database to same name”
+> You can not restore the database to the same name if the database already exists in your AWS account

-- select “Restore from S3”
-1. Select engine - Select MySQL (As we have created MySQL RDS server)
-2. Specify source backup details:
-   Choose sql version, S3 bucket from which backup needs to be restored.
-   IAM role: NO

 ### Part F. Create Elastic Load Balancer